-2. Do you have, or are you aware of the existence of, data on the number, type and market share of different types of PRIIPs?
+2. Do you have, or are you aware of the existence of, data on the number, type and mark different types of PRIIPs?
+If you have such data, would you be in a position to share it v ESAs?
+3. In your position as product distributor or financial advisor, to what extent do you make KIDs to choose or compare between the products you offer to your clients?
+In case of toolline, does your platform offer an automatised tool that can help the retail investor in comparisons among products, for instance using KIDs? rading 4.
+If this is the case, what is preventing distributors or financial advisors from using the they choose a product for a client?
+KID when 5.
+In your experience, e.g. as a retail investor or association representing retail investor extent are KIDs used by distributors or financial advisors to support the investment promarketing material used instead or given greater emphasis? - or relevant in terms of completeness, plain language, accuracy and clarity?
+What do you think might be the reason(s) for these differences?
+3.2 General survey on the operation of the comprehension alert Extract from the call for advice: A general survey on the operation of the comprehension alert, taking into account any guidance developed by competent authorities in this respect, the survey should gather data on the number and types of products that include a comprehension alert in the PRIIPs KIDs, and to the extent feasible, evidence on whether retail investors and financial advisors consider the comprehension alert in their investment decisions and/or advice.
+For this topic, the ESAs would like to ask for feedback to the following questions: 7.
+What are your experiences regarding the types of products that include a comprehension alert?
+8. Do you have or are you aware of the existence of data on the number and type of products that include a comprehension alert?
 If you have such data, would you be in a position to share it with the ESAs?
-3. In your position as product distributor or financial advisor, to what extent do you make use of KIDs to choose or compare between the products you offer to your clients?
-In case of trading online, does your platform offer an automatised tool that can help the retail investor in making comparisons among products, for instance using KIDs?
-4. If this is the case, what is preventing distributors or financial advisors from using the KID when they choose a product for a client?
-5. In your experience, e.g. as a retail investor or association representing retail investors, to what extent are KIDs used by distributors or financial advisors to support the investment process?
-Is marketing material used instead or given greater emphasis?
-6. What are your experiences regarding the extent of the differences between marketing information and the information in the KID?
-What types of differences do you consider to be the most material or relevant in terms of completeness, plain language, accuracy and clarity?
-What do you think might be the reason(s) for these differences?

-3.2 General survey on the operation of the comprehension alert
+9. What are your experiences regarding the extent to which retail investors take into account the inclusion of the comprehension alert?
+10. As a retail investor or association representing retail investors, are you aware of the existence of a comprehension alert for some PRIIPs?
+11. What are your experiences regarding the extent to which financial advisors consider the comprehension alert?
+3.3 Survey on the practical application of the rules